shd101wyy/crossnote/README.md

   latexEngine: 'pdflatex',

   // Enables executing code chunks and importing javascript files.
+  // This enables also the sidebar table of content.
   // ⚠ ️ Please use this feature with caution because it may put your security at risk!
   //    Your machine can get hacked if someone makes you open a markdown with malicious code while script execution is enabled.
   enableScriptExecution: false,